mongodb/specifications/source/causal-consistency/causal-consistency.rst

 causalConsistency
 -----------------

-Applications set ``causalConsistency`` to true when starting a session to indicate they want causal consistency.
+Applications set ``causalConsistency`` when starting a session to indicate whether they want causal consistency.

-If no value is supplied for ``causalConsistency`` the default value will be used.
-Currently the default value is false, but might be changed in the future (for example, by specifying a default value in the connection string).
+Note that the ``causalConsistency`` property is optional.
+The default value of this property is ``not supplied``.
+If no value is supplied for ``causalConsistency`` the value will be inherited.
+Currently it is inherited from the global default which is defined to be true.
+In the future it *might* be inherited from client settings.

 initialClusterTime
 ------------------